-Christmas Pud (Without the Pudding) served with Marsala Syllabub
+Christmas Pudding (Without the Pudding) with Marsala Syllabub

 |For the Marsala Syllabub:|

-All you do to start off with is place all the Christmas pudding ingredients (except the almonds) in a bowl, cover with a cloth and leave in a cool place overnight.
+All you do to start off with is place all the compote ingredients (except the almonds) in a medium casserole.

 Return to Homepage

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.

 Lovely light jellies for those who find a traditional Christmas pudding just a little too filling after all that goose or turkey!
 The cider adds frothy bubbles to the syllabub as long as you make it just before serving...

 This recipe is a lighter take on the Christmas pudding theme.
 You can make them a few hours ahead, and re-heat in a medium oven for about five minutes before serving.

 Christmas pud with a difference: rum and coconut ice cream, with rum-soaked fruit...what could make a more delectable change from the traditional steamed version at the end of a rich meal?

 Here is another festive dessert that makes good use of home-made mincemeat.
 Serve it fairly warm, with Cumberland Rum Butter to melt through the lattice.